-Directed by the late Tobe Hooper, The Funhouse is one of those films that can easily slip through the cracks.
-This is especially true when compared with Hooper’s other filmography, which includes the seminal classic The Texas Chainsaw Massacre.
+Directed by the late Tobe Hooper, The Funhouse is one of those films that doesn’t always get the love it deserves.
+This is especially true when compared with Hooper’s other films.
 The Funhouse tells the story of Amy, her boyfriend Buzz, her friend Liz, and Liz’s boyfriend Ritchie.
 During a date night, Amy and her friends decide to attend the carnival which recently came into town.
 While there, the teens proceed to smoke marijuana, heckle a fortune teller, and sneak into a nude show.
 Richie, meanwhile, has the bright idea for the four to spend the night in the carnival’s funhouse.
 The group decides to exit the ride and wait for the carnival to close.
 As they wander around the funhouse, they witness one of the ride’s operators in a Frankenstein mask murder a woman.
-The rest of the film is a fight to escape with their lives while they are pursued relentlessly by a horribly disfigured monster.
+The rest of the film is a fight to escape while they are pursued relentlessly by a horribly disfigured monster.
 Will Amy and her friends ever escape the clutches of the funhouse?
 While certainly not Tobe Hooper’s best, this film is far from his worst.
 It’s campy, it’s violent and it’s fun.

 Related: Back to the ’80s: The Funhouse

 An unknown masked killer is on a rampage aboard a passenger train slaughtering his way through a whole litany of unsuspecting victims.
-One of those being terrorized and stalked by the lunatic happens to be Jamie Lee Curtis.
-Terror Train opens in typical horror movie fashion, as a young college coed tricks fraternity pledge, Kenny, into thinking they are going to have a romantic rendezvous.
+One of those being terrorized and stalked by the lunatic happens to be a young Jamie Lee Curtis.
+Terror Train opens in typical horror movie fashion, as a young college coed tricks fraternity pledge, Kenny, into thinking he is going to have a romantic rendezvous.
 Instead of the promised sexual encounter, Kenny is horrified to find the corpse of a dead woman stolen from the medical school waiting for him.
 Kenny is rightfully disturbed by the situation and is sent to a psych hospital.
-Fast forward 3 years later and the masterminds of the cruel prank decide to have a costumed New Year’s Eve party aboard a train.
-One of the group is murdered prior to boarding the train and his costume stolen, which lets the killer slip aboard unnoticed.
-The killer proceeds to take out the group one-by-one undetected.
+Fast forward 3-years later and the masterminds of the cruel prank decide to have a costumed New Year’s Eve party aboard a train.
+One member of the group is murdered prior to boarding the train and his costume stolen, which lets the killer slip aboard unnoticed.
+The killer proceeds to take out the group one-by-one.
 I wish more slasher films were set on a train.
 It is an interesting and claustrophobic concept waiting to be explored.
 Terror Train also gets points for starring famed magician David Copperfield.

-This is barely scratching the surface of the 80’s treasures that are waiting to be discovered.
+This is barely scratching the surface of the ’80s treasures that are waiting to be discovered.
 If we all have a purpose in life, I am a firm believer mine is to unearth as many of these ’80s horror gems as I can.
-In today’s busy world, sometime’s its refreshing to just sit down, zone out and get lost in the big hair, bad acting and implausible kills.
+In today’s busy world, its refreshing to just sit down, zone out, and get lost in the big hair, bad acting and implausible kills.